Lesson Plan - Get It!

 The serfs and their families did have good food to eat, though: bread, beer, and bacon!
 Watch 13 What did peasants eat in medieval times?, from Modern History TV, to learn more:

 The average homes looked very much like those of the Anglo-Saxons: thatched roofs and either stone or wattle and daub walls.
-Explore the Cosmeston Medieval Village, courtesy of Meros, to see what a medieval village would have looked like!
+Explore more about medieval life at Life in the Medieval British Village: The Definitive Guide, from Odyssey Traveller.

 The Normans helped to build many towns.
 In fact, they doubled the number of towns in England.
 They did this by establishing a monastery or abbey, and the town was built up around it.